MCP Server: One Install, Every Client

 npx @modelcontextprotocol/inspector npx -y ejentum-mcp

 Opens a local browser UI.
-Set EJENTUM_API_KEY in the env section, then click each tool to verify the scaffold returns.
+Set EJENTUM_API_KEY in the env section, then click each tool to verify the operation returns.

 How to invoke